JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/26/chaos-studio-and-aks/aks-pod-chaos1.png" %}

-Apps have different count of replicas and they are spread across different nodes in the cluster.
+Apps have different counts of replicas, and they are spread across different nodes in the cluster.

 Now, we are going to simulate POD failures for the apps `(1)` and `(2)`:
 - For app `(1)`, we are going to simulate fixed number of POD failures of `2`
 - For app `(2)`, we are going to simulate percentage of POD failures of `66%`

-We expect that the `(2)` app will still continue to run and be able to serve requests even if 66% of the PODs are failing but `(1)` app will be completely down if 2 PODs are failing:
+We expect that the `(2)` app will continue to run and be able to serve requests even if 66% of the PODs are failing but `(1)` app will be completely down if 2 PODs are failing:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/26/chaos-studio-and-aks/aks-pod-chaos2.png" %}